Festive harbour marketplace – food and drink

-Lauren and Lee have been regulars at the Harbour Arm Marketplace during the summer months and are back with their Christmas offering.
+Lauren and Lee have been regulars at the Harbour Marketplace.
 In their hut they have space to show off some really good gift sets for people who know their beer, or want to try something new.
 “We don’t have space in our other shop to show off all of these goodies, so this is our extension.
 Or our other shop is our extension, depending on how you look at it!
-We have beer and wine and non-alcoholic choices for you to drink now, or give away if you’re feeling generous.
+We have festive gift boxes of beer and wine and non-alcoholic choices for you to drink now, or give away if you’re feeling generous.

-“Being here on the Harbour Arm has been fantastic for us.
+“Being here on at Folkestone Harbour has been fantastic for us.
 We’ve met new customers and regulars alike.
 There’s always such a great atmosphere down here.
-If you’ve seen the size of that tree, you know you’re going to get into the festive spirit when you come!”
+The entertainment is good too so you know you’re going to have a wonderful time when you’re down here.”